ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 );
 ```

-When commands are executed as "ParallelNode" in parallel which mainly makes sense tosend commands to different devices.
+When commands are executed as "ParallelNode" in parallel, which mainly makes sense to send commands to different devices.
 Commands as "SerialNode" are executed one after the other - **Amazon takes care about this and handles this, not the adapter!**

 A structure like the following is possible: